jasonaden/angular/aio/content/guide/comparing-observables.md

 });
 </code-example>

-* Promises push errors to the child Promises.
+* Promises push errors to the child promises.

 <code-example hideCopy>
 promise.then(() => {